 Extra care housing is different because:

-- You are living "in your own home" and not in a home;
+- you are living "in your own home" and not in a care home;

 - 24-hour care and support services are available on site;

-- You have control over your finances and support if you need it to manage them; and
+- you have control over your finances and support if you need help to manage them; and

-Each extra care housing scheme will have a range of facilities on site, such as a shop; hair and beauty salon, café / restaurant, lounge, hobbies room, and library.
+Each extra care housing scheme will have a range of facilities on site, such as a shop, hair and beauty salon, café or restaurant, lounge, hobbies room and library.
 Local people are encouraged to make use of the facilities, making the scheme an integral part of local life.

 Care and support for independent living

-On-site support staff will get to know you and the other residents well and will be able to monitor your day-to-day wellbeing.
-Flexibility is built into the care, so, if you are temporarily poorly or have spent time in hospital, support can be increased and gradually decreased as you recover.
+On-site support staff will get to know you and the other residents and be able to monitor your day-to-day wellbeing.
+Flexibility is built into the care, so if you are temporarily poorly or have spent time in hospital, support can be increased and gradually decreased as you recover.

 Who can live at a scheme?